NonDairyNeutrino/hpc/sem_2_quantum_computing/report/report.typ

 $ P_1 = {cal(L)(t, u, diff_t u, diff_t^2 u) = f(t), #h(11pt)  u(0) = u_1^0,  diff_t u(0) = v_1^0, #h(11pt) [t_0, t_0 + Delta t]}. $

-@prep_subproblems shows the steps of this process for a given IVP and integration algorithm i.e. "propagator", resulting in root solutions and and the collected subproblems.
+@fig:prep_subproblems shows the pseudocode of this process for a given IVP and integration algorithm i.e. "propagator", resulting in root solutions and and the collected subproblems.
 With these subproblems in hand, the PA continues to its next stage: propagating these problems in parallel.

 *Example:* Given the example IVP (@ex_eq) and the available threads,